 If yes.
 Look at the advice below on Questioning as you read, and Highlighting and Annotating and Summarising.

 - Do you know how to research using a search engine?

 If no. Go to How to start searching for information below for the first steps.

 - Are Booleans connectors new to you?

-If no. Try looking at Searching Library search and beyond below to see how to start.
+If no. Look at Searching Library search and beyond below to see how to start.

 Reading is a major part of life at Sussex.
-It’s an essential part of working on essays, preparing for seminars and lectures, and getting up to speed for exams.
+It’s an essential part of preparing for seminars, lectures and practical work, working on assessments and revising for exams.

 Ann Marie and Tavian talk about their experiences and approaches to academic reading